 Whichever genius decided this feature needed to come out two years after the titular character’s sacrifice in Endgame, rather than immediately following the events of Civil War, needs to have their eyes checked.
 It’s the one crippling factor of the solo film that came too little, too late for one of the main Avengers.
 Scarlett Johansson deserved better than that.

 Anyway, this is a peculiar feature, trying to balance the espionage thriller elements with drowned-out themes of familial loyalty and the dark sides of human trafficking.
-It was a good idea to change genres for a tangential MCU film, but it feels mediocre and slightly derivative of James Bond, Moonraker, and The Americans.
-So we spend a lot of time taking steps back into Black Widow’s past instead of moving forward in the current circumstances.
+Changing genres for a tangential MCU film was a good idea, but it feels mediocre and slightly derivative of James Bond, Moonraker, and The Americans.
+So we spend much time taking steps back into Black Widow’s past instead of moving forward in the current circumstances.

 It’s a shame this movie dropped so late, as its presence feels like an afterthought.
 Thankfully, Pugh can shine and bring more gusto to her future involvements.